 Living through her father’s accident and recovery turned Kayla into an anxious person.
-As she told us, every time she hears an ambulance or fire truck siren, she’s convinced it’s heading for her husband—despite her husband’s decisively un-hazardous job.
+As she told us, every time she hears an ambulance or fire truck siren, she’s convinced it’s heading for her husband—despite her husband’s decisively nonhazardous job as a band director.

 She grew up learning to deal with the stares that people gave her dad.
 The decisions her dad made didn’t affect just him.
 They affected his entire family.

 Do you ever think about who your decisions affect?